njlr/rs-core-lib/rs-core/io.md

 still goes to its usual destination, unless explicitly redirected in the command line.

+## Progress bar ##

+* `class` **`ProgressBar`**
+    * `explicit ProgressBar::`**`ProgressBar`**`(const U8string& label, size_t length = 0, std::ostream& out = std::cout)`
+    * `ProgressBar::`**`~ProgressBar`**`() noexcept`
+    * `void ProgressBar::`**`operator()`**`(double x)`

+This class draws a progress bar on the terminal, and updates it every time the function call operator is called.

+Constructor arguments are the label to print on the left of the progress bar, the length of the bar in characters (calculated from the terminal width by default), and the output stream to write it to.
+If an explicit length is supplied, it is trusted to work with the available terminal dimensions; it is up to the caller to ensure that the resulting output will not be too long (allow for at least 16 characters in addition to the label and bar lengths).

+The function call operator updates the progress bar to reflect the value passed to it, and adds an estimated remaining time on the right.
+The value is clamped to the unit range.
+Progress will never go backwards; a call with a value less than the previous value will not update the bar, although it will be taken into account in estimating the run time.

 ### Terminal I/O operations ###

 * `bool` **`is_stdout_redirected`**`() noexcept`